GWLab-UML/Protocols/Oyster_maintenance/Algae_Culturing.md

 ## Starting a New Carboy
 Goals:
 - Start fresh with sterile materials and sterile algae
-- Replace existing carboy that has been re-bloomed 3-4 times
+- Replace existing carboy that has been re-bloomed 3 times

 Materials:
 - Carboy, autoclaved
 	- **Important:** only the five carboys with volumetric markings are safe to autoclave
 - Large rubber stopper with three drilled holes and three hard pieces of tubing, autoclaved
-- 2 modified serological pipettes, bleached and rinsed
+- 2 modified serological pipettes, bleached
-- 2 long pieces of airline, bleached and rinsed
+- 2 long pieces of airline, bleached
-- 1 short piece of airline, bleached and rinsed
+- 1 short piece of airline, bleached
-- 2 small airline clamps, bleached and rinsed
+- 2 small airline clamps, bleached
-- 5 rubber connectors, bleached and rinsed
+- 5 rubber connectors, bleached
-- DI water
+- 15mL DI water
-- Instant Ocean
+- 476g Instant Ocean (32.5g/L)
-	- 476g per 15L (or 32.5g/L)
 - 25mL glass serological pipette, autoclaved
+- 2L liquid algae culture
-- F/2 media, sterile and kept at 4ºC
+- 17mL f/2 media, sterile and kept at 4ºC (1mL/1L *total volume*)
-	- 17mL per 17L *total volume* (or 1mL/1L)
-- Liquid algae culture
-	- 2L depending on density

 Steps:
 Outside of hood—
 1. Measure out Instant Ocean and add to carboy, immediately cover with tinfoil
-2. Put carboy on rolling cart and take to room 601 to fill with DI water, immediately replace tinfoil
+2. Put carboy on rolling cart and fill with DI water, immediately replace tinfoil
 	- Periodically swirl carboy to help dissolve salt

 In the hood—
 3. Spray entire hood working surface with 70% ethanol
 4. Spray all materials except liquid algae culture with 70% ethanol before putting them into the hood
 5. Close the hood and turn on the UV light for 5 minutes **DO NOT UV STERILIZE ALGAE**